3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Numerical 3D radiative transfer

-We begin with the so-called ``1.5D'' RT approach \citep{KiselmanNordlund1995}, which is a very convenient method that circumvents most of the problems of full angle-coupled 3D RT in a 3D data cube.
 In the 1.5D approximation, every vertical column in the 3D cube from the 3D RHD simulation is treated as a separate 1D atmosphere, however, with realistic physical T-P$_{\rm gas}$-velocity structure from the 3D RHD simulations.
 This way there is no interpolation of local matter quantities between the columns and no cross-talk of the radiation field either.
 The emerging radiation fluxes computed for each column are then averaged at the top plane of the atmosphere to represent the flux of the full 3D RT solution.
+Such a 1.5D approach is used, for example, in NLTE codes \RHD \citep{PereiraUitenbroek2015} and \Nicole \citep{SocasNavarro2015}.

+The main advantage of the 1.5D approach is that it may yield a major speed up in the 3D RT computation, if the interpolation of off-grid quantities is the main bottleneck.
+This is indeed useful for most NLTE models less or similar to the size of Mn \citep{Bergemann2019}.
+Only for very large NLTE statistical equilibrium problems, such as e.g. molecular calculations \citep{Popa2023}, this approach may not yield a significant gain, as the interpolation is only one of many computationally expensive operations.